sap-tutorials/sap-build-process-automation/tutorials/spa-integrate-sapui5-task-process/spa-integrate-sapui5-task-process.md

     <!-- border -->![Process](45b.png)

 4. Complete your process:

     - Refresh your tasks
     - Check that the decision is reflected with the right notification task

     <!-- border -->![Process](46b.png)

 [OPTION END]

 ### Process monitoring

-1. Monitor the business process
+1. Monitor the business process.

 <!-- border -->![Process](17.png)